 Schaumburg, Illinois is one of Chicago’s larger northwestern suburbs and its location within the Golden Corridor makes it an attractive place for affluent white collar workers to take up residence.
 While home to 74,000 residents, Schaumburg is mostly known for its commercial development.
 It is home to Motorola Solutions’ world headquarters, the Woodfield Mall and the U.S Headquarters of numerous technology companies.
 The city is also situated only ten miles from O’Hare International Airport, which is one of the busiest airports in the world.

-Rosenfeld Injury Lawyers has established itself as a 'go-to' law firm representing individuals and families in nursing home negligence matters across Illinois.
+Rosenfeld Injury Lawyers LLC has established itself as a 'go-to' law firm representing individuals and families in nursing home negligence matters across Illinois.
 When it comes to representing patients injured in Schaumburg nursing homes, you can rest assured that our office will stop at nothing to make sure the negligent parties are held responsible to the fullest extent under Illinois law.
 We invite you to speak to an attorney about your situation without cost or obligation.

 Senior Living for Schaumbergers

 The senior population of the State of the Illinois represents roughly 12.5% of the total and Schaumburg’s senior population is well below that average.
 Schaumburg is home to 7,100 residents who are 65 or older, which is roughly 9.5%.
 An additional 8,500 residents are between the ages of 62 and 65, however, which means the city will soon need to cater to the needs of a much larger senior community than once existed.